KC-7/ecommerce/README.md

 The site is targeted towords Art, Tech, Fashion, Entusiates and Blog Readers interested in AI generation.

+A [Facebook Page](https://www.facebook.com/people/Onlineaiart/61550214234067/) has been set up for the site.

 ---

 ## Site Preview